nicelgueta/prefect-event-router/readme.md

     ]
 }
 ```
 The binary listener is then run using the following command.
-Each thread runs forever until a SIGKILL is sent to the main process.
+Each thread runs forever until a SIGINT is sent to the main process.
 ```bash
 ./prefect-event-handler example-config.json
 ```
 ## Example

 Perhaps the best way to demonstrate how this works is to use the included example in this repo.
-Here we will setup a local prefect instance in a dedicated local venv, deploy twos flows and then run the `prefect-evente-handler` to receive messages from stdinput that will be used to kick off our test flows.
+Here we will setup a local prefect instance in a dedicated local venv, deploy two flows and then run the `prefect-event-router` to receive messages from stdinput that will be used to kick off our test flows.

 ### Setup
 >Prequisites: Cargo and Python must be installed prior to running this setup.